biicode/docs/c++/examples/fit.rst

 fit
 ===

-|fit_homepage| FIT is a C++11 header-only library that provides utilities for functions and function objects.
+|fit_homepage| is a C++11 header-only library that provides utilities for functions and function objects.
 Fit is divided into three components:

  Function Adaptors: These take functions and return a new function that provides an additional capability to the previous function.